The Golden Thread

 - Comes to know the true God, the "I AM," the Jehovah God, who will now be their only God.

-- We will observe His power to break Egypt with plagues.
+- We will observe His power to break Egypt with plagues in order to free the Jewish people.

-- Exodus contains the giving of the formal law and observance that the nation will be bound to and will inform every part of their lives.
+- Exodus contains the giving of the formal law and observances that will bind the nation to God and will inform every part of their lives.

-- It is in the book that they sacrificial system, worship, priesthood, and place of worship are given.
+- It is in this book that their sacrificial system, method of worship, priesthood and place of worship are given.

 In other words, everything that makes these people distinct and separate as the people of God is introduced, initiated, and explained in the book of Exodus.